dreger/kqdreger.com/colophon.md

 Writing is done via [iA Writer](http://www.iawriter.com/) in [Markdown](http://daringfireball.net/projects/markdown) formatting.
 The writing takes place on either a 13' Macbook Pro, or an iPhone 4.

-### Comments

-No built-in comments here, but feel free to email <hi@kyledreger.com> and you'll get something back.
-Cool nerds can also open up an issue at [dreger/feedback](https://github.com/dreger/feedback/issues/new) on GitHub.